ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

     2022-07-08T00:14:07Z[!knort=blargel]

 each have an internal inconsistency or an unrecognized suffix key/value that are marked as critical, so a recipient MUST treat these strings as erroneous.
 In this case, applications MUST reject or perform some other error handling, like asking the user how to resolve the inconsistency.

-Note that applications MAY also reject or perform additional processing on elective (not marked critical) suffix tags, but applications are not required to do so.
+Note that applications MAY also reject or perform additional error handling on elective (not marked critical) suffix tags, but applications are not required to do so.